 Medical growers were also capped on the number of plants they can grow, as a precaution measure against fighting the black market.

-“All the people that we made these laws for – the ones who are desperately ill – are being screwed right now and are directed to the black market,” said Karla Kay, COO at PharmEx, one of 3 remaining medical producers.
+“All the people that we made these laws for – the ones who are desperately ill – are being screwed right now and are directed to the black market,” said Karla Kay, COO at PharmEx, one of 3 remaining medical processors.

 In 2017 the Oregon Health Authority’s reported that just 58 of over 20,000 medical growers were inspected last year.